Course Outline

 • Introduction to practice frameworks and models

-• Occupation and activity analysis
+• Introduction to occupation and activity analysis

 • Decolonising occupational therapy through a strengths-based approach